 Third Party Grant Writers

 A third-party grant writer is someone hired to write the grant for the Account holder.
-A third-party grant writer is different from a Fiscal Sponsor, because they are only here to contribute to the content of an application or reporting form.
+A third-party grant writer is different from a Fiscal Sponsor, because they are only here to contribute to the content of an application form.
 They cannot be the signatory of the project.

 Staff or Community/Professional Contacts